DibranMulder/dibranmulder-blog/source/_posts/Lights-out-01-while-you-blinked.md

 If the commit data feels abstract, the practitioner quotes do not.

-Ryan Dahl — the creator of Node.js, not a man given to hype — posted in January: "the era of humans writing code is over.
+Ryan Dahl, the creator of Node.js and not a man given to hype, posted in January: "the era of humans writing code is over.
 Disturbing for those of us who identify as SWEs, but no less true.
 That's not to say SWEs don't have work to do, but writing syntax directly is not it."
 Seven million views.

 Boris Cherny, who built Claude Code, says of his own team: "Pretty much 100% of our code is written by Claude Code + Opus 4.5."

 Malte Ubl, CTO of Vercel, describes his job with a precision that should make you uncomfortable: "my new primary job" is "to tell AI what it did wrong."

-And Andrej Karpathy — the man who coined "vibe coding" — reports the thing nobody wants to say out loud: "I've already noticed that I am slowly starting to atrophy my ability to write code manually.
+And Andrej Karpathy, the man who coined "vibe coding", reports the thing nobody wants to say out loud: "I've already noticed that I am slowly starting to atrophy my ability to write code manually.
 Generation (writing code) and discrimination (reading code) are different capabilities in the brain."

 That last quote is the one I'd pin above my desk.
 It is not a complaint about the tools.
 It is an early clinical note on what the tools do to us.
-Hold onto it — a later post in this series is entirely about it.
+Hold onto it, because a later post in this series is entirely about it.

 Meanwhile David Heinemeier Hansson, of Rails, writes elegies: "Writing Ruby code by hand in a text editor feels like such a luxury.
 Maybe this will soon be a lost art."